 If also put a video together on YouTube that walks you through the entire process outlined in this blog post.

-As always, thanks for stopping by and be sure to check out Part 2 – Installing and Configuring Git.
+As always, thanks for stopping by and be sure to check out Part 2 – Installing Git and Microsoft Visual Studio Code.